CompuTec/computec-docs/docs/pdc/administrator-guide/supported-devices.md

 ---

-PDC can operate on any hardware device that can handle SAP Business One DI API, which includes specific:
+CompuTec PDC can operate on any hardware device that can handle SAP Business One DI API, which includes specific:

 - PCs
 - industrial computers